hiryamada/github-copilot-agent-mode-lab/README.md

 The entire procedure takes approximately 1 hour (including 30 minutes waiting time).

-**After starting the lab, please wait 30 minutes before continuing.** This will avoid sign-in issues.
+**After starting the lab, please wait 30 minutes before sign in to GitHub.** This will avoid sign-in issues.

 ## Create a Microsoft account (if you don't have one)
   - https://signup.live.com/signup